thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-3" showListImageTitles="true" %}

-Time to add an [action](/docs/{{docsPrefix}}user-guide/ui/widget-actions) to a root dashboard widget and perform it using an Entity from dashboard state alias on the widget in the created state:
+Time to add an [action](/docs/{{docsPrefix}}user-guide/ui/widget-actions) to a root dashboard widget and execute it using an Entity from dashboard state alias on the widget in the created state:

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-4" showListImageTitles="true" %}

-Now, click an action button opposite any entity.
+Now, click the action button next to any entity.
 You will be transitioned to an inner state, which contains a widget with the details of the selected entity.

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-5" %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 ### Owner of entity from dashboard state

-This alias allows displaying owners of the devices, assets, entities, etc. Commonly used when there is a hierarchy of customers and it is needed to see what devices belong to whom.
+This alias allows displaying owners of the devices, assets, entities, etc. Commonly used when there is a hierarchy of customers, providing visibility into which devices belong to whom.

 Adding an alias: in the “Add alias” dialog, enter the alias name, and select the filter type "Owner of entity from dashboard state".
 Then click "Add".